seinecle/codapps/src/main/asciidoc/subdir/creating-a-form-two-methods_temp_pdf.md

 image::Creating-a-Form-with-the-GUI---second-step.png[align="center",title="Creating a Form with the GUI - second step"] {nbsp} +

 //ST: !
 image::Creating-a-Form-with-the-GUI---third-step.png[align="center",title="Creating a Form with the GUI - third step"] {nbsp} +

 //ST: !
 *Clicking on 'Finish' did not show you any 'Form', so what happened?* Where do I find my 'Form' and how do I use it?

 //ST: !
+A file with the same name as your Form as been created, ending with ".java"

+So if you named your Form `Form1`, you should see a new file called `Form1.java`. *Open it in this following manner*:

+//ST: !
 image::Opening-the-Form-we-created-to-work-on-it.png[align="center",title="Opening the Form we created to work on it"]